Supearnesh/ml-dog-cnn/capstone_report.md

 ### Reflection

 The end-to-end solution was challenging to complete, specifically difficult was the task to build a CNN architecture from scratch.
 This was also the most interesting portion of the project and required a firm understanding of CNNs to complete successfully.
 This part of the project was, in a sense, designed to fail as the bar to pass was set very low at 10%.
 Employing multiple methods to reduce overfitting was necessary, and even then the results were not promising.
-In general, using a less complex CNN, with fewer layers, is less likely to overfit, and dropout layers may increase training time but will lead to the model being less reliant on the same features to make a decision and will decrease overfitting.
-The final model's performance was quite underwhelming, the expectations were for the model to perform much better than it did, but it was a great introduction to CNNs and they are definitely wonderful tools to use for image classification problems.
+In general, using a less complex CNN, with fewer layers, is less likely to overfit, and dropout layers may increase training time but will lead to the model being less reliant on the same features to produce a result and will decrease overfitting.
+The final model's performance was quite underwhelming, the expectations were for the model to perform much better than it did, but it was a great introduction to CNNs, and they are definitely wonderful tools to use for image classification problems.
 Ultimately, the most valuable lesson this project imparted was on how to find relevant research papers, explore the architectures of the solutions being used to solve those problems, and understand how those solutions are applicable to the task on hand.